Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Spencer Adam Neumann - CFO

-• Jessica, it's really over time to be a better than TV model.
+• Jessica, it's really, over time, to be a better than TV model.
 And so it starts with that, but it's blending the two together and capturing both brand and digital dollars over time.

 • Jessica Jean Reif Ehrlich Cohen - MD in Equity Research